12 Best medium format cameras: (2023 Guide & Reviews)

 Cons

-• Slow sensor readout limits usefulness of electronic shutter.
+• Slow sensor readout limits the usefulness of electronic shutter.

 • No mechanical focal plane shutter.